Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Spanish Cooking Class with Tour to Triana Market

 One of the most complete Spanish cooking classes is this one.
 Before the cooking lesson starts, you’ll learn and buy local ingredients to make the dishes in Triana Market.
-The guide will tell you about the history of the market and a little bit of information about the products in a fun way.
+The guide will tell you about the market’s history and share a little information about the products in a fun way.

-After this, you’ll go all in preparing a menu consisting of 4 traditional dishes: gazpacho (cold tomato soup), espinacas con garbanzos (spinach with chickpeas) or huevos a la flamenca (Gypsy eggs), paella and a light dessert.
+After this, you’ll go all in preparing a menu consisting of 3 traditional dishes: gazpacho (cold tomato soup), espinacas con garbanzos (spinach with chickpeas) or huevos a la flamenca (Gypsy eggs), paella and a light dessert with cava.

-During the cooking time, you can meet other people and enjoy a glass of sangria, and once your dishes are ready, it’s time to eat.
+During the cooking time, you can meet other people and enjoy a glass of sangria.
+Once your dishes are ready, it’s time to eat.

-Overall, it’s a fantastic cooking class because you’ll learn more than just cooking paella and get to know other people who love Spanish cuisine as much as you do.
+Overall, it’s a fantastic cooking class because you’ll learn more than just how to make paella and get to know others who love Spanish cuisine as much as you do.

 Paella Demonstration Experience on a Rooftop Terrace